NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 > [!Note]
-> The CONFIG_KEY could only be one of the valid key in config section.
+> The CONFIG_KEY could only be one of the valid keys in config section.
 For other sections, like package source section, we have/will have specific command [dotnet nuget list source](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-list-source).

-#### Options

-- -w|--working-dir <WORKING_DIRECTORY>
+- WORKING_DIRECTORY

 Run this command as if working directory is set to the specified directory.
+If it's not specified, the current working directory will be used.

-If the specified `--working-dir` doesn't exist, an error is displayed indicating the `--working-dir` doesn't exist.
+If the specified `WORKING_DIRECTORY` doesn't exist, an error is displayed indicating the `WORKING_DIRECTORY` doesn't exist.

 > [!Note]
-> If `--working-dir` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
+> If `WORKING_DIRECTORY` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
 This is aligned with other NuGet commands.

+#### Options

 - -?|-h|--help